westnordost/osm-opening-hours/README.md

 A Kotlin multiplatform library to parse OpenStreetMap opening hours from a string into a data model and back.

-- It compiles to Java bytecode, JavaScript and native
+- It is pure Kotlin, no dependencies

 - It mostly follows the OpenStreetMap [opening hours specification](https://wiki.openstreetmap.org/wiki/Key:opening_hours/specification).
 For details and remarks,